unoplatform/Uno.Themes/doc/material-getting-started.md

     </ResourceDictionary>
     ```

-4. In `AppResources.xaml`, update `<MaterialTheme />` with the override from the previous steps:
+3. In `App.xaml`, update `<MaterialTheme />` with the override from the previous steps:

     ```xml
     <MaterialTheme xmlns="using:Uno.Material"
-                   ColorOverrideSource="ms-appx:///PROJECT_NAME/Styles/Application/MaterialColorsOverride.xaml" />
+                   ColorOverrideSource="ms-appx:///Styles/Application/MaterialColorsOverride.xaml" />
     ```

 ### Change Default Font

-By default, Uno.Material comes pre-packaged with the [Roboto](https://fonts.google.com/specimen/Roboto) font families and automatically includes them in your application.
-Upon installation of the Uno.Material package, you will have the following resources available: `MaterialLightFontFamily`, `MaterialRegularFontFamily`, and `MaterialMediumFontFamily`.
+By default, Uno Material comes pre-packaged with the [Roboto](https://fonts.google.com/specimen/Roboto) font families and automatically includes them in your application.
+Upon installation of the Uno Material package, you will have the following resources available: `MaterialLightFontFamily`, `MaterialRegularFontFamily`, and `MaterialMediumFontFamily`.

-If you would like Uno.Material to use a different font, you can override the default font families following these steps:
+If you would like Uno Material to use a different font, you can override the default font families following these steps:

 1. Add the custom font following [Custom Fonts documentation](https://platform.uno/docs/articles/features/custom-fonts.html).
-2. In the application's **App Code Library** project (`PROJECT_NAME.csproj`), add a new Resource Dictionary named `MaterialFontsOverride.xaml`.
-3. Save the new override file within the **App Code Library**, for example, under `Styles/Application`.
+2. Add a new Resource Dictionary named `MaterialFontsOverride.xaml` to the application project, for example, under `Styles/Application`.
-4. Assuming the font file has been placed in the **App Code Library** within, for example, a directory such as `Assets/Fonts/MyCustomFont.ttf`, your override file would look like the following:
+3. Assuming the font file has been placed in a directory such as `Assets/Fonts/MyCustomFont.ttf`, your override file would look like the following:

     ```xml
     <ResourceDictionary xmlns="http://schemas.microsoft.com/winfx/2006/xaml/presentation"
                         xmlns:x="http://schemas.microsoft.com/winfx/2006/xaml">

-        <FontFamily x:Key="MaterialLightFontFamily">ms-appx:///PROJECT_NAME/Assets/Fonts/MyCustomFont-Light.ttf#MyCustomFont</FontFamily>
+        <FontFamily x:Key="MaterialLightFontFamily">ms-appx:///Assets/Fonts/MyCustomFont.ttf#MyCustomFont</FontFamily>
-        <FontFamily x:Key="MaterialMediumFontFamily">ms-appx:///PROJECT_NAME/Assets/Fonts/MyCustomFont-Medium.ttf#MyCustomFont</FontFamily>
+        <FontFamily x:Key="MaterialMediumFontFamily">ms-appx:///Assets/Fonts/MyCustomFont.ttf#MyCustomFont</FontFamily>
-        <FontFamily x:Key="MaterialRegularFontFamily">ms-appx:///PROJECT_NAME/Assets/Fonts/MyCustomFont-Regular.ttfMyCustomFont</FontFamily>
+        <FontFamily x:Key="MaterialRegularFontFamily">ms-appx:///Assets/Fonts/MyCustomFont.ttfMyCustomFont</FontFamily>

     </ResourceDictionary>
     ```

-5. In `AppResources.xaml`, update `<MaterialTheme />` with the override from the previous steps:
+4. In the `App.xaml`, update `<MaterialTheme />` with the override from the previous steps:

     ```xml
     <MaterialTheme xmlns="using:Uno.Material"
-                   FontOverrideSource="ms-appx:///PROJECT_NAME/Styles/Application/MaterialFontsOverride.xaml" />
+                   FontOverrideSource="ms-appx:///Styles/Application/MaterialFontsOverride.xaml" />
     ```

 ## Using C# Markup